• Home

 Tournament Ombuds Committee

-The tournament will designate an ombuds committee of three individuals to receive complaints and concerns regarding diversity, equity, and inclusion issues.
+The tournament will designate an ombuds committee of three individuals to receive complaints and concerns regarding equity issues.
 Please note that this is not the appropriate place to report sexual or racial discrimination and harassment as detailed in the prior section; those reports should be made to the Tournament Director directly who will report to the appropriate Harvard offices.
 Additionally, concerns about tournament procedure and tabulation should be reported to your event’s tab room.

 Online Technology Policies: Recording, Observers, Platforms